REGISTERED MIDWIVES

 We offer longer prenatal appointments to allow time to address your individual concerns and questions.
 We strongly believe in providing you with up-to-date, evidence-based information and supporting your informed choices for your maternity care.

-After birth we provide comprehensive care for both mothers and babies.
+After birth we provide comprehensive care for both birthers and babies.
 We have extensive knowledge and experience supporting breast/chestfeeding, monitoring newborn and maternal health, teaching newborn care and promoting a healthy postpartum adjustment.
 Post-natal care is offered at your home during the first week, then appointments back in our clinic at 2, 4 and 6 weeks postpartum.

 We look forward to getting to know you and your family!